Venice in 1 Day: a guidebook for getting the most out of your visit

 Basilica of Santa Maria della Salute| ©Jorge Franganillo

-From the bridge itself it is a 10 minute walk to the Basilica of Santa Maria della Salute on the Punta della Dogana.
+From the bridge itself it's about a 10-minute walk to the Basilica of Santa Maria della Salute on the Punta della Dogana.
 The basilica is spectacular from the outside thanks to its imposing dome.
 The building was built to thank the Virgin of Health for the end of the plague that killed most of Venice's population.

 More information about Titian

-Watch the sunset over Santa Maria to end the day
+Watch a sunset at Santa Maria to end the day

 Tower and Basilica of San Giorgio| ©Dimitris Kamaras